 observed missing

-R=region+language+(1|InterviewID) model with with interviewer as random effects, because the observations are not independent.
+R=region+language+(1|InterviewID) model with interviewer as random effects, because the observations are not independent.
 Interviews are not allocated randomly.
 In theory we expect the inclusion-restriction variable to be randomly assigned, that’s why we’re adding region and language to compensate for non-random allocation.

 Load the data: